 At some point, you will likely get a small nail or screw stuck in your car tire.
 Of course, these situations tend to happen right after you get new tires installed because of Murphy’s Law.
 But is it safe to drive with a nail in your tire?

 We look at when you could drive with a nail in your tire and what to do about it.
 We also help you decide if repair or replacement is your best option.

-Can You Drive with a Nail in Your Tire?
+Is it Safe to Drive with a Nail in My Tire?

 Sometimes the nail is small and hasn’t even punctured the tire, and in that case, you can remove it, but make sure it hasn’t reached into the tire treads.
 If it punctured the tire, you should take it to a tire shop to repair it as soon as possible.